Raknoche/Raknoche.github.io/_posts/2016-10-10-Time-Series-Analysis.md

 # <a name="MA"></a> The Moving Average Model

 We can also use a moving average (MA) model to describe our time series data.
 These models claim that the current observations are dependent on previous forecast errors.
-The order of an MA model is denoted with a q, and represents how many lag terms are included in the model.
+The order of an MA model is denoted with a $$q$$, and represents how many lag terms are included in the model.
 Mathematically, a first order MA(1) model is represented by

 $$ MA(1): x_t =  \epsilon_t - \theta_0 - \theta_1 \epsilon_{t−1} $$